MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/update-to-spworkflow-manager-when-upgrading-farms.md

 1. **Check from the SPWFM server first**. </br>
 a.
 Select **Workflow Management Site**.
 In the right-hand pane, choose **Browse *12290 (https)**. </br>
 b.
-A browser will open; navigate to https://localhost:12290.
+A browser opens; navigate to https://localhost:12290.
 If you allowed connections over HTTP during setup, you'll have an HTTP endpoint on port 12291 and an HTTPS endpoint on port 12290. </br>
 c.
 Test both the http and https endpoints.</br>

 2. **Check from your SharePoint servers**.
 Ultimately it's your SharePoint servers that must connect to the SPWFM endpoint, so you must make confirm there's  connectivity from there as well. </br>